Itera/ada-django-kurs/__tasks__/part1/README.md

 If you open `cookbook/templates/cookbook/index.html` in the code editor, you can see that we have hardcoded a recipe into the page template.
 However, we have a collection of recipes in our database that we want to render in our web application.
 Achieving this is the main focus of this task.

 Open `cookbook/views.py` in the code editor.
 This is where the _views_ of our application is defined.
 Views define what happens when the user opens a certain page in their web browser.
-In this case, the view `index` renders a static HTML template called `index.html`.
+In this case, the view `index` renders an HTML template called `index.html`.
 We are now going to add some more logic inside the `index` function.

 The first step is to retrieve the recipe objects from the database.
 This can be done using the following syntax, where `[MODEL]` specifies what type of objects we want to retrieve from our database: